canonical/spark-k8s-bundle/releases/3.4/yaml/docs/how-to/h-use-spark-client-from-python.md

 #### Manage configurations of Spark service accounts

-Spark service accounts can have configuration that is provided (unless overridden) during each execution of Spark Jobs.
+Apache Spark service accounts can have configuration that is provided (unless overridden) during each execution of Spark Jobs.
 These configuration is stored in the `PropertyFile` object, that can be provided on creation of a `ServiceAccount` object (`extra_confs` argument).

 The `PropertyFile` object can either be created from a dictionary, as